Hollow Earth: Ancient times

 In Hindu mythology, the underworld is referred to as Patala.
 In the Bengali version of the Hindu epic Ramayana, it has been depicted how Rama and Lakshmana were taken by the king of the underworld Ahiravan, brother of the demon king Ravana.
 Later on they were rescued by Hanuman.
 The Angami Naga tribes of India claim that their ancestors emerged in ancient times from a subterranean land inside the Earth.
 The Taino from Cuba believe their ancestors emerged in ancient times from two caves in a mountain underground.

 Natives of the Trobriand Islands believe that their ancestors had come from a subterranean land through a cavern hole called "Obukula".
 Mexican folklore also tells of a cave in a mountain five miles south of Ojinaga, and that Mexico is possessed by devilish creatures who came from inside the Earth.

-In the middle ages, an ancient German myth held that some mountains located between Eisenach and Gotha hold a portal to the inner Earth.
+In the Middle Ages, an ancient German myth held that some mountains located between Eisenach and Gotha hold a portal to the inner Earth.
 A Russian legend says the Samoyeds, an ancient Siberian tribe, traveled to a cavern city to live inside the Earth.
-The Italian writer Dante describes a hollow earth in his well-known 14th-century work Inferno, in which the fall of Lucifer from heaven caused an enormous funnel to appear in a previously solid and spherical earth, as well as an enormous mountain opposite it, "Purgatory".
+The Italian writer Dante describes a hollow earth in his well-known 14th-century work Inferno, in which the fall of Lucifer from heaven caused an enormous funnel to appear in previously solid and spherical earth, as well as an enormous mountain opposite it, "Purgatory".

-In Native American mythology, it is said that the ancestors of the Mandan people in ancient times emerged from a subterranean land through a cave at the north side of the Missouri River.
+In Native American mythology, it is said that the ancestors of the Mandan people in ancient times emerged from a subterranean land through a cave on the north side of the Missouri River.
 There is also a tale about a tunnel in the San Carlos Apache Indian Reservation in Arizona near Cedar Creek which is said to lead inside the Earth to a land inhabited by a mysterious tribe.
 It is also the belief of the tribes of the Iroquois that their ancient ancestors emerged from a subterranean world inside the Earth.
 The elders of the Hopi people believe that a Sipapu entrance in the Grand Canyon exists which leads to the underworld.